West Seattle: History

+West Seattle is the oldest neighborhood in the city and considered the birthplace of the modern city of Seattle.
+The Denny Party landed at Alki Point on November 13, 1851, after disembarking from the Exact.
+At the time, the peninsula had several Coast Salish villages inhabited by the Duwamish and Suquamish.
+The white settlement was later named "New York Alki", using a Chinook Jargon term for "by and by" or "in a while"; most of the Denny Party later moved across Elliott Bay, while Charles C. Terry remained on the peninsula and filed a plat for the town of Alki in 1853.
+The exposed, western side of the peninsula proved unsuitable for a major city due to its high winds and tides.
+The Southwest Seattle Historical Society maintains the Log House Museum at Alki Point.

+The Duwamish village of t̕uʔəlalʔtxʷ, in modern-day West Seattle, was destroyed by arson on March 7, 1893.
+The village's inhabitants fled to Ballast Island, a small artificial island in Elliott Bay, and other areas around the region.

+The independent community of West Seattle grew in the late 19th century and was incorporated as a fourth-class city in 1902.
+It was connected to Seattle proper by a ferry beginning in 1888 and a railroad and streetcar trestle that was completed two years later.
+The City of West Seattle opened its own streetcar line—among the first municipalities in the U.S. to do so—in 1906.
+The line was sold to the Seattle Electric Railway Company and extended in 1907 to the Fauntleroy area, where real estate development soon began.
+The city annexed the Alki and Youngstown neighborhoods on May 25, 1907, and was itself annexed into Seattle on June 29.

 Neighborhoods

 High Point

 High Point is a neighborhood in the Delridge district.
-It is so named because it contains the highest point in the city of Seattle: the intersection of 35th Avenue SW and SW Myrtle Street, which is 520 ft above sea level.
+It is so named because it contains the highest point in the city of Seattle: Myrtle Reservoir Park at the intersection of 35th Avenue SW and SW Myrtle Street, which is 520 ft above sea level.
 The neighborhood is located on the east side of 35th Ave SW, with approximate north and south boundaries at SW Juneau Street and SW Myrtle Street.

 The hill is dominated by two large water towers; it is also the location of Our Lady of Guadalupe School and Parish, on the peak of the highest hill in West Seattle.
 It is also known for the High Point Projects which were torn down in 2005 to make way for new mixed-income housing.
 High Point is one of Seattle's most diverse neighborhoods, with a substantial immigrant population from Southeast Asia and East Africa.